For organizations where AI decisions carry legal, financial, or reputational risk.

 Legal & Compliance

 No lawyer reviewed the output.
-No approval was required.
-No record exists of what was generated or who used it.
-The organisation is exposed to a liability it doesn't even know about.
+No approval required.
+No record of what was generated or who used it.

 Would your legal team stake their reputation on an AI-generated summary?